MicrosoftDocs/power-platform/power-virtual-agents/multilingual.md

 1. The authoring canvas will also show the secondary language.
 1. Enter a message in the secondary language to test the bot

 Alternatively, you can set your browser language to a secondary language supported by your bot, and open the [Demo bot](publication-connect-bot-to-web-channels.md?tabs=preview#customize-the-demo-website).
-The demo website will open in the secondary language, and the bot will chat using the secondaru language strings.
+The demo website will open in the secondary language, and the bot will chat using the secondary language strings.

 ## Related topics